Busiest holiday travel season in years is off to a smooth start with few airport delays

 U.S. airlines are predicting a blockbuster holiday season and have projected confidence they can handle the crowds after hiring thousands of pilots, flight attendants and other workers, seeking to avoid the delays and suspensions that marred travel last year and culminated with the Southwest Airline debacle that stranded more than 2 million people.

-Some 70 flights had been cancelled in the U.S by early Friday evening and about 3,480 had been delayed, according to FlightAware.
+Some 70 flights had been canceled in the U.S. by early Friday evening and about 3,480 had been delayed, according to FlightAware.

 Travel has been strong this year — surpassing pre-pandemic levels — even though many Americans say they are worried about the economy.
 The TSA has already screened 12.3% more travelers than it had by this time last year and 1.4% more than in 2019.